icook/unification-proposal/README.md

 * Design a network parameter system that meets the goals.
 That is, more
   concretely:
     * A user can define their own network config outside of the module
-    * "Active" network configs are not global (currently an issue in python-bitcoinlib).
+    * "Active" network configurations are not global (currently an issue in python-bitcoinlib).
 A few possible ways to implement this.
     * Network definitions specify all various data structures and parameters.
       Networks with same data structures as Bitcoin (IE, Litecoin) will simply